 To make service easier, you can cut your potato rösti into quarters before topping it with kippers and vegetables.

-Sour cream can be substituted for creme fraiche in the horseradish cream sauce.
+Full fat sour cream or Greek yogurt can be substituted for creme fraiche in the horseradish cream sauce.

 - Prep Time: 20